abecryptools/abe_squared/README.md

 When compilation has finished, run the script run_all_benchmarks.sh in each directory.
 By default, it reports the number of cycles per operation based on the number of attributes from 1 to 100.

+## Notes

+- This project contains and uses data structures and algorithms that are part of the open source cryptographic library OpenABE (https://github.com/zeutro/openabe).